 Everyone has bacteria in their mouths.
 The bacteria eat sugars that are left on the tooth, which then creates acid.
 The acid and the bacteria form plaque on the teeth.
-This plaque clings to the teeth.
-It holds the acid to the tooth.
-The acid wears away the tooth.
-Over time, the acid can lead to tooth decay.
+This plaque clings to the teeth and holds the acid to the tooth.
+The acid wears away the tooth and can lead to tooth decay over time.

 Everyone is at risk for tooth decay.
-Factors that may increase your chance of tooth decay include:
+Some things that may raise this risk are:

 - Having poor dental hygiene

 - Having high numbers of bacteria in the mouth

 - Not getting enough fluoride (some places in the United States add fluoride to drinking water)

 - Taking medicines that have sugar or cause dry mouth

 - Eating a diet that is high in sugar